Bed Bugs Don't Come from a Dirty House — But Here's How We Beat Them Together

 How Bed Bugs Actually Get In

 Bed bugs are obligate hitchhikers.
-They don't fly, they don't jump, and they don't live outdoors.
+They don't fly, jump, or live outdoors.
 They spread by crawling into personal belongings in infested environments and riding into new locations.
 The most common pathways include:

 - Hotel and vacation stays (even upscale properties)